andreipfeiffer/css-in-js/README.md

 ### Treat

-Modern solution, with great TypeScript integration and low runtime overhead.
+Modern solution with great TypeScript integration and no runtime overhead.
 It's pretty minimal in its features, straightforward and opinionated.
-Everything is processed at compile time, and it generates CSS files, similar to Linaria & CSS modules.
+Everything is processed at compile time, and it generates static CSS files, similar to CSS Modules, Linaria, or Astroturf.

 Version: __`1.6`__ | Maintained by [Seek OSS](https://github.com/seek-oss/) | Launched in __2019__ | [View Docs](https://seek-oss.github.io/treat/)

 <br />

-- ❌ __Styles/Component co-location__
 - ✅ __TypeScript support__
 - ✅ __Built-in Theming support__
-- ✅ __Context-aware code completion__: if you use `styled` components approach, you must install an additional editor plugin
+- ✅ __Context-aware code completion__
+- ❌ __No Styles/Component co-location__: styles must be placed in an external `.treat.ts` file
 - ❌ __No Atomic CSS__

 - __Styles output__